 Tell someone when you're having a difficult day

 You might be tempted to keep it to yourself, but resist that urge.
-While some alone time is a good way to relax, isolating yourself for days can end up making you feel lonely.
-Tell an understanding friend or family member that you're feeling frustrated or overwhelmed.
-But don't dwell on your signs and symptoms.
+While some alone-time is a good way to relax, isolating yourself for days can end up making you feel lonely.
+Tell an understanding friend or family member that you're feeling frustrated or overwhelmed — but don't dwell on your signs and symptoms.

-In-person or online support groups can link you to people who are also dealing with fibromyalgia.
-In addition to the comfort of talking with people who are facing the same types of challenges, members often share coping techniques that might work for you, too.
+In-person or online support groups can link you to people who also are dealing with fibromyalgia.
+In addition to the comfort of talking with people who are facing the same types of challenges, members often share coping techniques that might work for you too.

 Spend your energy 'pennies' wisely